Citizen science: COVID-19 pandemic

 For coronavirus studies and information that can help enable citizen science, many online resources are available through open access and open science websites, including an intensive care medicine e-book chapter hosted by EMCrit and portals run by the Cambridge University Press, the Europe branch of the Scholarly Publishing and Academic Resources Coalition, The Lancet, John Wiley and Sons, and Springer Nature.

 There have been suggestions that the pandemic and subsequent lockdown has boosted the public's awareness and interest in citizen science, with more people around the world having the motivation and the time to become involved in helping to investigate the illness and potentially move on to other areas of research.

 Around the world

+Global

-The Citizen Science Global Partnership was created in 2022; the partnership brings together networks from Australia, Africa, Asia, Europe, South America and the USA.
+The Citizen Science Global Partnership was created in 2022. the partnership understands itself as a network-of-networks and brings together citizen science networks from Australia, Africa, Asia, Europe, South America and the USA.
+It pursues different projects, for example relating to climate change and air quality and pursues to connect different communities, for example the open science and citizen science community.
+It has also released a charter to recognize citizen science in multilateral environmental agreements and decision-making processes.

 Africa

 Snapshot Serengeti classifies animals at the Serengeti National Park in Tanzania.